christttto/blog/_posts/thinkingOutLoud/05/2019-05-10-The-MEAN-Stack-Guide.markdown

 In Angular, we will have root index.html page, and it will include script input for angular application.
 	This is to re-render.
+This allows for instant re-rendering, instant user feedback and makes building highly engaging UIs possible.

+### 4 How does the MEAN Stack work?